About the project

 A common problem for researchers who work on genome analysis is the need to store and process terabytes of data fast.
-To address this issue, Altoros delivered an automated system for singlenucleotide polymorphism detection that provides better performance at a smaller cost.
-Deployed on Amazon public cloud, it was powered by Amazon Web Services and Amazon EMR.
+Deployed on Amazon public cloud, the system was powered by Amazon Web Services and Amazon EMR.
 With this optimal solution our customer was able to process 150 GB of genome sequencing data within 24 hours and in the most cost-efficient manner.

 Apart from building an algorithm for detecting SNP, we were to determine what hardware configuration could provide the required data processing speed.